pydoit/doit/doc/extending.rst

 `doit` plugin system is based on the use of *entry points*, the plugin does not need to implement any kind of "plugin interface".
-It needs only to implement the API of the component it is extending.
+It needs only to implement the :abbr:`API` of the component it is extending.

 Plugins can be enabled in 2 different ways: